KNU-ELEC462/team-projects-2025s/README.md

 - File I/O and system calls (`open`, `read`, `write`, `close`, `stat`, etc.)
 - Process creation and management using `fork`, `exec`, `wait`, and `exit`
 - Terminal-based interface development using the `ncurses` library
-- Shell programming concepts including command parsing, I/O redirection, environment variables, and writing a basic shell interpreter
+- Shell programming concepts, including command-line parsing, I/O redirection, environment variables, background job execution, and building a basic shell interpreter from scratch.
-- Multithreaded programming and synchronization with POSIX threads (`pthread_create`, mutexes, condition variables)
+- Multithreaded programming and synchronization with POSIX threads
 - Inter-process communication using pipes and sockets

 As a final team project, students were challenged to design and implement practical applications that integrate these systems programming concepts in a cohesive and creative way.